-Founded in 2013 in Adelaide, South Australia, Makers Empire creates market-leading solutions for schools, teachers, students and families.
-Makers Empire’s products are backed by Macquarie University research, certified by Education Alliance Finland for pedagogical quality and recommended by Common Sense Education in the USA.
+Makers Empire’s market-leading 3D design tools, 3D learning programs and professional development are backed by UniSA and Macquarie University research, certified by Education Alliance Finland for pedagogical quality and recommended by Common Sense Education.

-Built specifically for 5-12 YO children for an immersive, fun and safe learning environment.
-Children of all skill levels are motivated to create, learn, collaborate and share.
-Progress and rewards are linked to effort, mastery of new skills and participation in positive interactions.
+The Makers Empire 3D design app is the world’s most fun and easy to use 3D design app, built specifically for 5-12YO children.
+Within an immersive, fun and safe learning environment, children of all skill levels are motivated to create, learn, collaborate and share their designs.
+Plus, student progress and rewards are linked to effort, mastery of new skills and participation in positive interactions.

 Makers Empire was also the subject of a 12-month Macquarie University research study into the use of 3D technologies in primary school makerspaces.
 The study showed compelling learning benefits for both students and teachers.

 We are a mix of dedicated and experienced educators, developers and business managers.
 Most of us are parents of school age or pre-school age children.
 We all believe in the power of education to transform lives.
 We are all passionate about making a difference.